devhelpr/code-flow-canvas/README.canvasapp.api.brainstorm.md

 - it should have visible thumbs (currently centered on the left and right sides)
 - background should be controlled by the className property

+## it should be possible to programmatically define node-types with connection points